ocaml-multicore/multicoretests/index.md

 This project hosts 4 opam packages:

-- `multicoretests` - a property-based test suite of the OCaml multicore run time system and standard library
+- `multicoretests` - a property-based test suite of the OCaml multicore runtime system and standard library
-- `qcheck-lin` - a testing library based QCheck that generates and checks parallel tests for sequential consistency
+- `qcheck-lin` - a testing library based on QCheck that generates and checks parallel tests for sequential consistency
 - `qcheck-stm` - a model-based state-machine testing library based on QCheck that can generate both sequential and parallel tests